 The fact is, most security breaches still occur as a direct result of careless user behavior.
 That means workers accessing sites on their devices that can affect their device, or downloading unsecured files.
 Similarly, the careless sharing of email addresses and other contact information can lead to security breaches, as can the poor use of passwords, and even the careless sharing of this information.

-This is another commonsense approach, but think carefully about who need access to what, and limit this accordingly.
-The less people that have access, the better, as we have already seen that it is people – your people – who are the biggest security risk, for one reason or another.
+This is another commonsense approach but think carefully about who needs access to what, and limit this accordingly.
+The fewer people that have access, the better, as we have already seen that it is people – your people – who are the biggest security risk, for one reason or another.
 Manage access accordingly, and this greatly improves the strength of your security practices.

 Employ commonsense practices